top of page

 Conservation Areas

-The Town of Gander has 5 Conservation Areas within their planning boundaries: Northwest Bog, Cobb's Pond, Whitman's Pond, Peyton's Pond and the constructed wetland in the community of Benton which is approximately 868 acres.
+The Town of Gander designated 5 Conservation Areas (CAs) within their municipal planning boundaries, totaling 873 acres of conserved wildlife habitat: Northwest Bog, Cobb's Pond, Whitman's Pond, Peyton's Pond and the constructed wetland in the community of Benton.
 These areas are identified as having important nesting and brood-rearing habitat for a large number of waterfowl species.
-Some common wildlife species observed in the area include American black duck, ring-necked duck, green-winged teal, Canada goose, beaver, mink, river otter and muskrat.
+Some common wildlife species observed in the area include American Black Duck (Anas rubripes), Ring-necked Duck (Aythya collaris), Green-winged Teal (Anas carolinensis), Canada Goose (Branta canadensis), beaver (Castor canadensis), mink (Mustela vison), river otter (Lontra canadensis), and muskrat (Ondatra zibethicus).

 Explore Gander